 In 2006, the District completed construction on three stormwater detention ponds near Minnetoga Lake.
 In addition, the District upgraded two ponding areas into stormwater detention ponds.
 The goal of this project was to reduce phosphorus entering Minnetoga Lake.

-District monitoring found that transparency was getting worse in Minnetoga Lake.
-Despite this deterioration, the District continued to classify this lake in the healthiest category.
-The healthiest category for lakes supports swimming and fishing, among other activities.
+District monitoring found that the clarity of water was getting worse in Minnetoga Lake.
 In order to prevent further degradation, the District implemented the Minnetoga Lake project.
 The project provides increased stormwater treatment of runoff before it enters the lake.

 The project implemented the following:

 - Construction of a stormwater detention pond on both the east and west sides Baker Road, north of Rogers Road

 - Construction of a stormwater detention pond on the west side of Minnetoga Lake

 - Upgrade of an existing runoff ponding area to a stormwater detention pond on the northwest side of Merilee Drive

 - Upgrade of an existing runoff ponding area to a stormwater detention pond near Jane Lane